jaredszajkowski/jaredszajkowski.github.io/content/posts/asset-class-return-correlations/asset-class-return-correlations.md

-We can see from the plots that are some gaps in the data, so we'll be sure to drop any rows with missing data before we calculate the correlations.

 ## Calculate Correlations

 Next, we'll calculate the correlation matrix of the daily returns for all of the assets and plot it as a heatmap.
 We'll do this first without the BTC and ETH data (due to the limited history), and then with the BTC and ETH data.